121 Online Chat

 Give it time

 Problems rarely get sorted immediately and you may want to come back for a further session.
-The counsellor is not here to fix your problem or tell you what to do, but to support you to work out how to move forward with things.
+The worker is not here to fix your problem or tell you what to do, but to support you to work out how to move forward with things.

 This service is not for answering straight forward questions